 These penalties might seem counterintuitive, but the reasoning behind them is simple: early repayment means less money for the lender.
 Interest and fees are assessed annually for most loans, so if you pay off a three-year loan in two years, that lender doesn't get to collect the interest and fees on that third year of the repayment period.

 Luckily, avoiding prepayment penalties is also fairly simple as they will always be disclosed in the fine print of the loan contract.
 (You probably hear this a lot, but always read the fine print of a contract before you sign it.)
-If you’re worried about overlooking them, go ahead and just ask your loan officer if there is a penalty for paying early.
-Asking questions and doing all your research before taking out a loan is the best way to insure that you’re getting the best terms possible.
-Read more in our Blog Top 5 Questions to Ask Before Taking out an Installment Loan.
+If you're worried about overlooking them, go ahead and just ask your loan officer if there is a penalty for paying early.
+Asking questions and doing all your research before taking out a loan is the best way to insure that you're getting the best terms possible.
+Read more about installment loans in this blog post.